sriumcp/docs/docs/user-guide/tasks/slack.md

 # slack

 Send the experiment report in a message to a Slack channel using a [incoming webhook](https://api.slack.com/messaging/webhooks).
+The message will simply contain the experiment report in text form.
+However, you can easily construct a more sophisticated message by providing your own payload template.
+This task can be used to provide updates on an experiment over Slack, for example a summary at the end of an experiment.

+This task requires the URL of the Slack webhook.
+See [here](https://api.slack.com/messaging/webhooks) on how to create and obtain one.

 ## Usage Example